-Distribution Electric facilities energized or capable of being energized at voltages of less than 60Kv phase-to-phase.
-District Energy and Cooling Equipment Any equipment used, designed to be used, or installed for use, to conduct, control, convert, distribute, generate, measure, provide, rectify, store, transform, or transmit chilled water as part of Austin Energy's chilled water systems, -(including fiber optic cable and associated conduit.
-District Energy and Cooling Business Unit The Austin Energy business unit that operates District Energy and Cooling equipment to produce, generate, transmit, distribute, sell, or furnish energy, steam or chilled water to end-use customers.
-District Cooling Plant A centralized- Austin Energy plant supporting Austin Energy's chilled water system.
-District Energy Plant A centralized Austin Energy plant providing steam and/or electricity to a specific customer and operated by the Austin Energy District Energy and Cooling business unit.
-Electrical Equipment or Electric Equipment Any equipment used, designed to be used, or installed for use, to conduct, control, convert, distribute, generate, measure, provide, rectify, store, transform, or transmit electrical energy as part of AE's electric transmission and distribution system.
-Electrical Facilities or Electric Facilities Any line, equipment, or supporting structure used or capable of being used to carry, transmit, control, distribute, generate, or store electrical energy.
-Electric Service Planning Application (ESPA) The Electric Service Planning Application (ESPA) is the document submitted by the Customer to Austin Energy that gives AE the specifics of the Customer's request and (if applicable) the requirements of the Customer's total connected load associated with the Customer's request for electric service.
-(Necessary electric service request- information that should be included in the ESPA includes the exact- location of the property to be served, such as street address and lot- and block number of subdivision, the service voltage, the equipment- characteristics, the connected load including all equipment ratings, and- the size of the service entrance equipment.
-In addition, the ESPA- should include a complete set of Customer drawings (see Section - 1.4.3.3), including as a minimum a plot plan and a scaled elevation- drawing for any structures that exceed a single story.
-The Customer- must receive approval of the ESPA by AE before the COA Permit &- License Section will issue the Customer an Electric Permit.
-A copy of the ESPA form is available at One Stop Shop/Development Assistance Center , the COA Permit & License Section, or from AE Design (See all- of Section 1.4.0).
-Fee Schedule The AE fee schedule can be found at www.austinenergy.com .
-Under Customer Service for Residential or Commercial , go to Rates , and then click Download Fee Schedule .
+A centralized Austin Energy plant providing steam and/or electricity to a specific customer and operated by the Austin Energy District Energy and Cooling business unit.

+Electrical Equipment or Electric Equipment

+Any equipment used, designed to be used, or installed for use, to conduct, control, convert, distribute, generate, measure, provide, rectify, store, transform, or transmit electrical energy as part of AE's electric transmission and distribution system.

+Electrical Facilities or Electric Facilities

+Any line, equipment, or supporting structure used or capable of being used to carry, transmit, control, distribute, generate, or store electrical energy.

+Electric Service Planning Application (ESPA)

+The Electric Service Planning Application (ESPA) is the document submitted by the Customer to Austin Energy that gives AE the specifics of the Customer's request and (if applicable) the requirements of the Customer's total connected load associated with the Customer's request for electric service.
+(Necessary electric service request on that should be included in the ESPA includes the exac location of the property to be served, such as street address and lot and block number of subdivision, the service voltage, the equipment characteristics, the connected load including all equipment ratings, and the size of the service entrance equipment.
+In addition, the ESPA a complete set of Customer drawings (see 1.4.3.3), including as a minimum a plot plan and a scaled elevation drawing for any structures that exceed a single story.
+The Customer must receive approval of the ESPA by AE before the COA Permit & License Section will issue the Customer an Electric Permit.
+A copy of the ESPA form is available at One-Stop-Shop/Development Assistance Center, the COA Permit & License Section, or from AE Design (See allof Section 1.4.0).